88-degrees/Book-of-Changes/e5908ce4babatongren.md

 ![Tongren](https://88o.io/wp-content/uploads/2018/09/13-e5908ce4babatongren.jpg)

-**Tongren** (or 'Union of men') appears here (as we find it) in the (remote districts of the) country, indicating progress and success.
+**Tóngrén ䷌** (or 'Union of men') appears here (as we find it) in the (remote districts of the) country, indicating progress and success.
 It will be advantageous to cross the great stream.
 It will be advantageous to maintain the firm correctness of the superior man.

 1. The first NINE, undivided, (shows the representative of) the union of men just issuing from his gate.
 There will be no error.